Bithiri Sathi

 Chevella Ravi Kumar (born 5 April 1979) known for his TV pseudonym, Bithiri Sathi, is an Indian TV anchor, reporter and actor.
 Bithiri Sathi, a title character played by him, is part of the daily news, Teenmaar News, on Telugu news channel, V6 News.
-His news program is a parody on current affairs, politicians and entertainment industry which runs for 8–10 minutes.
-It is a huge hit for the channel.
+His news program is a parody on current affairs, politicians and entertainment industry which runs for around 10 minutes.
+It is a hit for the channel.
 He became a YouTube sensation with Telugu audience and has millions of hits for his programs.

 Early life

 Kavali Ravi Kumar (birth name) was born in Pamena village Chevella mandal in Ranga Reddy, Telangana to Yadamma and Kavali Narsimhulu.
 His father was a drama performer (Bagotham and yakshagana) in the villages.
 He studied till 5th standard in his village and went to Chevella for high school education.
 He discontinued education after his intermediate.
 He was a good mimicry artist and was good at imitating and making fun of people.
 He became popular among his friends and known circle, and was encouraged to pursue a career in acting in Hyderabad.